Quiéreme Tal Como Soy

-Quiéreme Tal Como Soy (Eng.: Love Me As I Am) is the eighteenth studio album by singer Lucero.
+Quiéreme Tal Como Soy (Eng.: Love Me As I Am) is the eighteenth studio album by Mexican singer and actress Lucero.
 It was released in September 2006.
 The album contains reworked versions of some of her greatest hits written by Rafael Pérez Botija and covers of music by Rocío Dúrcal, Mocedades and José José (also written by Pérez-Botija).

 On 29 November 2006 the album was certified in Mexico as gold album, after selling 100,000 copies only in Mexico.

 Track listing

 The album is composed by twelve songs, all of them were arranged and composed by Rafael Perez Botija.